GregWoods/gregwoods.github.io/_posts/2020-03-29-how-to-learn-embedded-rust-on-the-stm32f103-blue-pill.md

 * Glue together the various bits of experimentation into your actual project

 I wasted a lot of time.
 Rust and the libraries in the ecosystem have changed in the last 3 years, and most of the blog posts were written by seasoned embedded developers who were early adopters in Rust.
-Although I learned something from every one of them, it was not the right apporoach.
+Although I learned something from every one of them, it was not the right apporoach to learning a whole new language and ecosystem.

 # Take Your Time, Structure Your Learning

 The right way is to take your time and use the official docs - they are excellent, and shouldn't be rushed.
 I am using a multi-faceted approach.

 * Learn Rust on its own - with no embedded distractions
   * [The book](https://doc.rust-lang.org/book/)
   * [Rust by Example](https://doc.rust-lang.org/stable/rust-by-example/)
   * [Rust Cookbook](https://rust-lang-nursery.github.io/rust-cookbook/) - because it's good to see how other people write Rust
   * [Lots more official Rust documentation](https://www.rust-lang.org/learn)
+  * Various Rust books from my [Packt Publishing subscription](https://www.packtpub.com)
 * [Get started with embedded Rust](https://rust-embedded.github.io/book/) Start at the beginning.
 Don't fast forward until you've completed the next step, QEMU
   * [Use the emulator QEMU](https://rust-embedded.github.io/book/start/qemu.html) even if you never plan on using the emulator ever again, it helps you grasp the toolchain and ecosystem.
   * [Get your first blinky working in a VS Code environment](https://github.com/GregWoods/stm32-01-blink)  This is my own quickstart code.
 It is using a HAL, so it is skipping ahead a few steps, but I find it useful to have a ready to go starter project